 Familiarize yourself with the academic honesty rules as well, so that when your student asks you for help with academic work, you can be sure that you are only giving help that is permitted.

 Avoid turning in work on behalf of your student.
 Since all work submitted to an instructor is subject to the academic honesty policy, it is important that your student be the only one making decisions about when work is ready to be turned in.

 Do not ask your student for their NetID and password to log into University password-protected accounts.
 This violates both the academic honesty and student conduct codes.

-If your student is suspected of academic dishonesty, it is important to:
+If your student is suspected of doing something that violates the academic honesty policy, it is important to:

 - Understand the academic honesty process

-- Identify the factors that led to the suspected dishonesty
+- Identify the factors that led to the suspected policy violation

 - Help your student connect to appropriate University resources